 The current set of performance indicators includes approximately 100 consumer, family, system, and health and safety outcomes-outcomes that are important to understanding the overall health of public developmental disabilities agencies.
 Indicators are organized across domains: Individual Outcomes; Health, Welfare and Rights; System Performance.
 Each domain is broken down into sub-domains (see Figure B on the following page).
-Three data sources are used to assess outcomes: the In-person Survey, three Family Surveys, and a Staff Stability Survey (e.g., staff turnover).
+Three data sources are used to assess outcomes: the In-person Survey, three Family Surveys, and a NCI State of the Workforce, IDD survey.